rsuriano/aleph-august-25/client/README.md

-# Aleph Client
+# ClaimBoard API Client

-Simple JavaScript client for interacting with the Counter smart contract.
+A simple Express.js backend for interacting with the ClaimBoard smart contract.
+This allows users to post claims, verify payments, and manage bounties through a REST API.

+## Features

+- **Post Claims**: Create new claims with bounties for payment verification
+- **Verify Payments**: Resolve claims when payments are verified
+- **Verify Non-Existence**: Resolve claims when payments are confirmed to not exist
+- **Cancel Claims**: Allow posters to cancel claims and get refunds

 ## Setup